TiKsers/CleanCode/README.md

 The GoodEmployee class a class with the Priciples of Clean Code.
 It uses the Single Responsibility Principle (SRP) by being a data class.
 It has good formatting and is readable.

+I used a tool called codify, which detects code smnells in your project by adding your repository to it.
+An example can be shown by clicking on the CodifyExample.png.